What is Universal Credit?

 Universal Credit is claimed and maintained online.

-If you don’t have a computer at home you can use the computers at the Job Centre, at the Town Hall in Ingrave Road or at your local library.
+If you don’t have a computer at home you can use the computers at the Job Centre or at your local library.
 If you need more help you can get face to face or telephone advice from staff at the Job Centre.

 There is also a helpline which is available.
 You should contact the helpline if: